General terms and conditions of business

 4. The Customer shall send the defective delivery item to STEINLE for subsequent performance at its own risk, provided that it has not yet been installed as intended.

-7. The warranty rights do not extend to the suitability of the delivery item for the intended use by the customer, unless this has been agreed in writing.
+7. The warranty rights do not extend to the suitability of the delivery item for the intended use by the Customer, unless this has been agreed in writing.

 IX.
 Liability

-2. Otherwise, the supplier shall only be liable – for whatever legal reasons – for intent and gross negligence as well as for the culpable breach of essential contractual obligations (cardinal obligations).
+2. Otherwise, the Supplier shall be liable – for whatever legal reasons – only for intent and gross negligence as well as for the culpable breach of essential contractual obligations (cardinal obligations).

-3. The liability of the supplier and its legal representatives and vicarious agents pursuant to paragraph (2) is limited to compensation for the foreseeable damage typical of the contract in the event of negligent action.
-In all other cases, the supplier is liable pursuant to paragraph (2), except in the case of intent, gross negligence or the violation of essential contractual obligations, only within the scope of its liability insurance.
-The coverage amounts are € 1.5 million for personal injury and property damage per damaging event.
+3. The liability of the supplier and its legal representatives and vicarious agents pursuant to paragraph (2) in the event of negligent conduct is limited to compensation for the foreseeable damage typical for the contract.
+Otherwise, the supplier's liability pursuant to paragraph (2) is limited to the extent of its liability insurance, except in cases of intent, gross negligence, or breach of essential contractual obligations.
+The coverage amounts are €1.5 million for personal injury and property damage per incident.

 4. Further claims are excluded.